RIDY01/RIDY01/README.md

 - 👋 Hi, I’m @RIDY01
 - 👀 I’m interested in web applications - Unity3D - Java - Python
-- 🌱 I’m currently learning Angular - Spring Boot Java
+- 🌱 I’m currently learning AngularJS (Frontend) and Spring Boot Java (Backend)

 <!---
 RIDY01/RIDY01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.